DataDog/documentation/content/en/account_management/rbac/permissions.md

 Grants a role the ability to create and modify [log processing pipelines][10].
 This includes:

-- Setting [pipelines filters][16] for what logs should enter the processing pipeline, along with the name of that pipeline
 - Setting the name of the pipeline,
+- Setting [pipelines filters][16] for what logs should enter the processing pipeline,
+- Reorder pipelines,
 - Granting another role the [Logs Write Processors](#logs-write-processors) permission, scoped for that pipeline.

 **Note**: This permission also grants [Logs Write Processors](#logs-write-processors) (for all processors on all pipelines) permissions behind the scenes.